Neil Harbisson: Media

-Harbisson appears in Aladdin, an independent film directed by Adam Green and starring Macaulay Culkin, Natasha Lyonne and Francesco Clemente among others.
+Harbisson appears in Adam Green's Aladdin, an independent film directed by Adam Green and starring Macaulay Culkin, Natasha Lyonne and Francesco Clemente among others.

 Activism

 In 2004, Harbisson's British passport renewal was rejected.
 The UK Passport Office would not allow him to appear with an electronic device on his head.
-Harbisson wrote back explaining that he identified as a cyborg and that his antenna should be treated as an organ not a device.
+Harbisson wrote back explaining that he identified as a cyborg and that his antenna should be treated as an organ, not a device.
 After weeks of correspondence, Harbisson's photo was accepted.

 In 2011, during a demonstration in Barcelona, Harbisson's antenna was damaged by police who believed they were being filmed.
 Harbisson filed a complaint of physical aggression, not as damage to personal property, as he considers the antenna to be a body part.

 Collaborations

 Harbisson has collaborated extensively with his childhood friend and cyborg artist Moon Ribas in performances and art projects.
 His first performances as a cyborg were at Dartington College of Arts, using pianos and collaborating with other students.
 He has performed with artist Pau Riba with whom he shared the same interest in cyborgs.
 They first performed in Barcelona followed by other performances.
 One of their projects is Avigram.